arshadhs/arshadhs.github.io/content/docs/recipe/dessert/chocolateChipCookies.md

 draft = false
-tags = ["baking", "dessert", "cookies", "vegetarian"] categories = ["recipes", "vegetarian"]
+tags = ["baking", "dessert", "cookies", "vegetarian"] categories = ["recipes", "vegetarian"] weight = 301
 +++

-**Crispy on the edges, chewy in the centre — these classic chocolate chip cookies are the ultimate comfort bake.**
+Crispy on the edges, chewy in the centre — these classic chocolate chip cookies are the ultimate comfort bake.

 Perfect with a cup of tea or a glass of cold milk, they’re easy to make and hard to resist.

 ---